 Cervicogenic Headaches (CGH)

-Cervicogenic headaches (CGH) are headaches which are originated from a cervical (neck) pathology.
-CGH represents a challenging condition to treat in physical therapy, pain clinics and neurology offices.
-This is because the headache results from pain that is outside of the head, and specifically in the cervical spine.
-Commonly, CGH is seen in weight-lifters and in patients who have sustained a whiplash injury or a concussion and who go on to develop neck pain.
-Headaches which develop 3 months or later after a concussion are usually not due to a brain injury and suggest CGH.
-CGH is frequently accompanied by a reduced range of movement in the neck.
+Cervicogenic headaches (CGH) are headaches that originated from a cervical (neck) pathology.
+CGH represents a challenging condition to treat.
+This is because the headache results from pain that originates in the cervical spine.
+CGH is frequently accompanied by a reduced range of motion in the neck and neck pain or stiffness.
 It is often confused for a migraine or a tension headache.

 - Cervical medial branch block – This will abolish the headache if the cause is cervicogenic.
 The procedure is diagnostic and therapeutic.

 - Cervical Radiofrequency ablation – This will provide sustained relief and decreased intensity of the headache for up to 2 years.

 - Sphenopalatine Gangion Block (SPG Block) – Injection of local anesthetic around the sphenopalatine ganglion.
 This will abort most headaches relatively quickly.

 Commonly Asked Question About Injections for Headaches

 It depends on the individual’s type and source of headache.
 An accurate diagnosis is essential.
 If the headache comes from the cervical spine, the source of the headache is blocked by injecting the cervical facet joints.